lino-framework/cg/docs/directives/lino.rst

     and documented at `www.lino-framework.org
     <https://www.lino-framework.org>`__ under a :term:`free software license`,
     which can be used by any :term:`developer` as a toolkit for developing :term:`Lino applications <Lino application>`.
 The Lino framework as a :term:`software product` is governed by the :term:`Framework Carrier`.

+    See also :doc:`/lino/what`.

   Lino application